ansible/instruqt/tracks/devops-controller/05-devops-playground/assignment.md

 👋 Introduction
 ===

-In this lab, we've used automation controller's enterprise features to enhance how the ACME Corp developmemt and operations teams integrate and automate together.
+In this lab, we've used automation controller's enterprise features to enhance how the ACME Corp development and operations teams integrate and automate together.

 Now it's your turn try!